What is it?

 - Go over the Safety Tips(PDF, 186KB) handout with your participants before each event begins.

 - Please fill out the Cleanup Event Datasheet(DOCX, 20KB) after each event for our records.

 - Your Cleanup Event Form will have set a time for your trash to be picked up after your event.
-However, please make sure to collect all of the reusable materials that you got from the Parks and Rec office.
-Return these materials, along with signed waivers and the Cleanup Event Datasheet, to the Parks and Rec Office on the next business day after your event.
-If you do not have any reusable materials to turn in, you can scan and email the waivers and datasheet to email@example.com.
+However, please collect all the reusable materials from the Parks and Recreation office.
+Return these materials, signed waivers, and the Cleanup Event Datasheet to the Parks and Recreation Office the next business day after your event.
+If you do not have any reusable materials to turn in, you can scan and email the waivers and datasheet to firstname.lastname@example.org.

 - After you have completed three cleanups, we will work on installing your sign!